EAVi/Ninja/Ninja/data/LEVELREADME.txt

 	Depth - Parallax, how much the background follows the camera.
 		255 means the background follows completely,
 		0 means the background does not follow at all.
+	X Velocity - Signed 8-bit integer, every frame will move this direction
+		   - will move that much regardless of depth
+	Y Velocity - ""
 	TileX - 1 bit, second-rightmost bit, if true, the background will repeat on the x axis.
 	TileY - 1 bit, rightmost bit, y axis.